-The construction phase of the Spine Remodelling Project has now started.
-The scope of the project spans from the Great Hall down to the George Fox building.
-The construction works will be phased over an 18 month period.
+The construction phase of the Spine Remodelling Project is coming to an end.
+The scope of the project spanned from the Great Hall down to the George Fox building.

-Further information on the project phases, diversion routes and FAQs can be found by clicking on the buttons below.
-Our Spine Remodelling Presentation also provides more details.
+Further information on the project phases and FAQs can be found by clicking on the buttons below:

 Aims of the Project

 The Spine is a kilometre-long pathway that spans North to South through the centre of campus and over the years has become the 'highstreet' of campus.
 First constructed with the original campus in 1969, the Spine has evolved over the years and today, thousands of students, staff and visitors use the route to commute across campus.
 The Spine Remodelling Project aimed to rejuvenate the popular thoroughfare by introducing a number of open social spaces, wider pathways and staircases.
 Easing the flow of conjestion is just one benefits that the project has introduced, the open spaces provide a fitting backdrop to Graduation Ceremonies and not to mention, the route has been re-paved and a new canopy fitted to provide a weather protected route.
 The development project has also introduced a new lift around Furness building and improved accessibility throughout the route meaning the Spine is now wheelchair accessible.